jeelbhanvadiyastabl/react-gif-player/README.md

+### Please note that This project fork from react-gif-player(https://github.com/benwiley4000/react-gif-player). i am not maintaining it just opened to support react 17 since original project has not been updated

 ### Please note that open-source maintenance is not my main focus at the moment.

 I will not be investing significant effort in the very near future to review and address issues on this repository.
 However I do want my software to be useable!